The Most Overlooked Data Source Impacting Business Growth

 Problem #5 - Who’s dealing with the problem and who owns the problem?

-All of those one-off data cleaning requests have to go somewhere, and they usually fall to technical teams.
+Those one-off data cleaning requests have to go somewhere, and they usually fall to technical teams.
 Dev and product management teams get bogged down with tickets to import customer data, create custom solutions for high-level clients, or help clean up messy data before it's ingested into the company's operational system.

 So your frontline teams say to customers, "Of course we can handle your data," but they know that it's going to take you a lot of all-nighters, a lot of stress, significant cost, and some potential missed deadlines to (hopefully) be able to work with the data they have.